Python Histogram

 dataframe.hist()

-We are then calling the hist() function on the Pandas DataFrame which produces the following histogram.
+Then call the hist() function on the Pandas DataFrame which produces the following histogram.

-To show the histogram in Visual Studio code, right-click on the area where your code is and select “Run Current File in Interactive Window“.
+To show the histogram in Visual Studio Code, right-click on the area where your code is and select “Run Current File in Interactive Window“.

-You will see the following output:
+You will see the following histogram:

 Conclusion